-HUDABEAUTY

-Huda Beauty, a global beauty brand, saw demand shift from makeup (historically their most popular category) to skin-care.
-To adapt, they reallocated search budgets to bolster skin-care ad groups.
-Ad copy was also tailored to focus on self-care, directing audiences to a new, sitewide "Self-Love Sale."
-Through this tailored ad messaging and responding to the increase in skin-care demand, Huda Beauty saw a +75% increase in search traffic and +262% sales revenue increase from Search Ads when compared to the prior period.

-+75% increase in search traffic

-+262%

-increase in sales revenue

-pilot FLYING

-Pilot Flying J is the largest travel center operator in North America with over 750 locations.
+Pilot Flying J is the largest travel centre operator in North America with over 750 locations.
 They serve professional drivers and motorists, selling gas, diesel, convenience store goods, and fast food.
-While stay at home orders have decreased the number of motorists utilizing their locations, they remain open to providing services and food to essential workers, such as professional truck drivers.
+While stay at home orders have decreased the number of motorists utilising their locations, they remain open to providing services and food to essential workers, such as professional truck drivers.
 Pilot Flying J pivoted to focus on launching a loyalty program that rewards essential drivers, so they can earn rewards while driving to keep North America moving.
-They promoted this "Thank you, drivers" message through universal App Campaigns and YouTube for Reach.
+They promoted this "Thank you, drivers" message through App campaigns and YouTube for Reach.

-Thank you, PRO DRIVERS Get to 4 Points Faster Next fine-tune your creative and media with these best practices
+Next fine-tune your creative and media with these best practices

-YOUR BUSINESS IS Investing to meet increased demand Seeing increased demand for your products or services due to COVID-19?
-The moment we find ourselves in has brought a shift in consumer behaviors, leading some businesses to experience higher demand for their services and products than before.
+Investing to meet increased demand

+Seeing increased demand for your products or services due to COVID-19?

+The moment we find ourselves in has brought a shift in consumer behaviours, leading some businesses to experience higher demand for their services and products than before.
 If your company is investing to meet increases in customer demand, you may be in a position to expand into new audiences, markets, and customers.

 By assessing your immediate and long-term marketing plans, you can find ways to invest in your business to address your higher demand - and serve your customers in the best way possible.
 Below are some recommendations to help you evolve your digital marketing strategies and focus on operating efficiently in times of uncertainty.
-Three strategies to help shift your digital marketing milk